cqdowning/cytoblast/ProjectDocument.md

 Throwable Weapons - This was a more advanced feature so I wanted to handle it.
 We needed a way to discard the player’s weapon and I thought it would be interesting if you could throw it for big damage.
 This solved our weapon discard problem and it gives a risk/reward decision for the player to make.
 After throwing the weapon, it is discarded and the weapon creates an explosion projectile on collision with an effect that fades out.
 The projectile grabs the sprite off of the weapon that was thrown so that I didn’t have to create a version for all nine weapons.
 [Thrown Projectile Class](https://github.com/cqdowning/cytoblast/blob/main/scripts/projectiles/projectile_player_thrown_weapon.gd)

+### Cut Features
+There were several features that I decided to cut due to time constraints.
+If we were to continue updating the game, these are features that could be added.

+*Boss Fight* - The initial plan document details a final boss fight after the three levels.
+In order to implement the final boss, we would have had to add several new mechanics and features to our existing code.
+For example, we wanted the boss to spawn waves of enemies but the current implementation for enemy spawning is specifically made for rooms.
+We would have had to add to and alter the existing code to make it work.

+*Aim Camera* - I wanted to experiment with a camera that lerps to the midpoint between the player and the cursor.
+This would allow the player to look ahead in the direction they are aiming.

+*Graze System* - To add a way for the player to heal, I wanted to implement a system for healing the player after successfully dodging a projectile.
+This would have added more risk/reward to the game but we decided it would have been too complicated to implement and used simple enemy health drops instead.

+*Dialogue* - The game was originally supposed to be about a cell created by a scientist.
+The different levels were trials that the scientist was putting the cell through.
+During down time in the game, there would have been dialogue from the scientist commenting on the cell’s performance.
+While this would have expanded the lore of the game, it was lower in priority to gameplay features and it had to be cut.

 ## User Interface and Input - Quinn Broderick